-There are two main reasons to have a Will – to have your wishes carried out and to avoid the difficulties for your loved ones of having to deal with your affairs without a Will.
+There are two main reasons to have wills and estates documents – to have your wishes carried out and to avoid the difficulties for your loved ones of having to deal with your affairs without a Will.

 It can be difficult to think about your own passing.
 It can also feel overwhelming to have to make decisions now for a future that feels uncertain.
 The help of a lawyer to guide you through the process and point out what to consider and your options makes the process a lot easier.